zgabievi/awesome-fe-resources/README.md

 - [Mirage JS](https://miragejs.com) - Mirage JS is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.
 - [Jest](https://jestjs.io/) - Delightful JavaScript Testing Framework by Facebook.
 It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more.
 - [Cypress](https://www.cypress.io/) - An open source, front-end E2E testing tool, built for the modern web.
+- [MockServiceWorker](https://redd.gitbook.io/msw/) - is an API mocking library that operates by intercepting production requests.

 ### Optimization
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - SVG Optimizer is a Nodejs-based tool for optimizing SVG vector graphics files.
 SVGOMG is SVGO's Missing GUI.